2020 Best Online Cyber Security Degrees & Courses

 Along with degree options, many colleges and universities offer non-degree cyber security certification courses.
 There are two types of certifications available: undergraduate and graduate.
 Undergraduate certification programs are designed for people who want a practical, quick education in cyber security.
 Students will take up to 16-credit hours of coursework in two years’ time including courses in Computer System Security, Cyber Security Defenses, Cybercrime, and Cyberterrorism.
 An undergraduate certification can prepare people for jobs as computer network architects, computer security specialists, and computer systems analysts.

 Students with a bachelor's degree in cyber security are eligible for graduate cyber security certification programs.
 Graduate certification programs require 12-16 credit hours of coursework and will prepare students for management-level positions as web developers, computer network architects, and information security managers.
 Over the course of 1-3 years, students will learn important skills such as cryptographic techniques, designs for network defenses, and identifying potential threats.
 Specialized certificates include Cyber Law, Advanced Engineering, Homeland Security Management, Healthcare Security, and more.
 These programs allow for students holding a bachelor’s in cyber security to improve their industry specific skills or prepare for a master's degree.
 Some programs will also help prepare students for the CISSP certification.

 Accreditation is the process used to evaluate higher education institutions on their quality, standards, and efforts towards continuous improvement.
 These evaluations are conducted by private, non-profit organizations centered on conducting external quality reviews.
-There are six different regional accrediting organizations operating the U.S. where they evaluate two-year and four-year schools within their regions.
+There are six different regional accrediting organizations operating in the U.S. where they evaluate two-year and four-year schools within their regions.
 Accreditation comes into play when students are interested in transferring their credits to another institution or apply for graduate programs later on.
 It is also important to keep in mind that federal financial aid programs are only available to institutions that have been accredited by federally recognized agencies.